MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/tn061-on-notify-and-wm-notify-messages.md

 ---
-title: 'TN061: ON_NOTIFY ve WM_NOTIFY İletileri'
+title: 'TN061: On_notıfy ve wm_notıfy iletileri'
 ms.date: 06/28/2018
 f1_keywords:
 - ON_NOTIFY